Tebin Regeneration Project

 Project Information:

-The Tebin Regeneration Project is a Human-Induced Regeneration (HIR) project located at Tebin Station, approximately 65 kilometers west of Quilpie in South West Queensland.
-Registered in September 2022, the project covers a substantial area of 27,629 hectares within the Quilpie Shire.
+Tebin Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 15km southwest of Quilpie in South West Queensland.
+It was registered in September 2022 and covers an extensive area of 27,629 hectares.